 Computer software is subject to the declining balance method at a rate of 20%.
-Our Enterprise resource planning system is subject to a linear amortization of 10 years and the customer relationship is subject to a linear amortization of 5 years.
+Our Enterprise resource planning system is subject to a linear amortization of 10 years.

-g) Leases
+f) Leases

 The Company recognizes a right-of-use asset and a lease liability based on the present value of future lease payments when the leased asset is available for use by the Company.
 The lease payments include fixed and in-substance fixed payments and variable lease payments that depend on an index or rate, less any lease incentives receivable.
 The lease payments are discounted using the interest rate implicit in the lease or the lessee's incremental borrowing rate.
 Generally, the Company uses the lessee's incremental borrowing rate for its present value calculations.
 Lease payments are discounted over the lease term, which includes the fixed term and renewal options that the Company is reasonably certain to exercise.
 Lease payments are allocated between the lease liability and a finance cost, which is recognized in finance costs over the lease term in the consolidated statement of earnings.